formtorch/.github/profile/README.md

 <h1 align="center">Formtorch</h1>

 <p align="center">
-  A lightweight form backend for modern websites & apps.
+  A modern form backend for developers.
   <br />
   <a href="https://formtorch.com/docs">Docs</a> ·
   <a href="https://formtorch.com">Website</a> ·